 Season chicken tenders with salt, onion powder and garlic powder on both sides.

 Sear chicken for 25 seconds on each side.
 Place 2 chicken tenders on each parchment paper, on top of the broccoli.

-Fold up the sides and to create a ‘teepee’ over the chicken.
-Fold the down a couple of times.
-Then, fold the 2 ends under a couple of times.
+Loosely wrap the paper around the chicken and fold over the ends to close (leaving about an inch open on each side).
 Don’t stress about this – you’re just creating a little house for your chicken to live in.